MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-signalr/includes/3-how-signalr-works.md

 - The method name is used to call the method from clients.
 You can customize it by using <xref:Microsoft.AspNetCore.SignalR.HubMethodNameAttribute>.
 - Parameters are optional, but when they're defined, clients are expected to provide corresponding arguments.

-Methods are not required to fire events, but they often do.
+Methods aren't required to fire events, but they often do.

 ### Events